CodeByAD/MNXB01ProjectE/README.md

 Run root int the folder where the skeleton exists with the extremetemps() function not commented out in project.cpp.
 Type project()
 To produce 3d graph result:
+CHnage the line taking out times in the cleaner to only 12.00 Then insert Cleaneddata into skeleton folder
+Start root
+Type project()